-Now that you have purchased the best tri bars, you want to get them installed and hit the road in style.
+Now that you have purchased the best tri bars for beginners, you want to get them installed and hit the road in style.
 First, make sure you have adequate working space and you can move around your bike with ease.

 Get the bicycle secured on a work stand and have a tape measure, grease, and an Allen key set within reach.

 Get the handlebars prepped for the installation of aero bars.
 You need to roll back or cut off the bar tape to expose the metal.
 Any cables around this area should be moved before you install the device.
 Get the handlebars cleaned to remove dirt and grease.

 Take the aero bar bolts and grease them.
 Get the bars loosely clamped on the handlebars and make sure they are positioned to enhance your riding comfort.
 Install the greased bolts carefully to make them finger tight.

 You can now tighten the bolts using the Allen key.
 The best way to do this is to alternate several turns on each bolt to ensure uniform pulling up of the clamp.

 Change the elbow pads position to alter the width and length of the bar.
 Narrow down the width as much as possible, as long as you do not compromise your comfort.
 On the other hand, adjust the length of the tri-bar to provide elbow support.

 If you buy a device with two separate handlebars, install the first bar, then the second one using the above steps.
 Make sure you use the same measurements on both bars (use a tape measure if necessary).
 The distance from the clamp to the stem should be even on both sides.

 Take a step back and look at the positioning of the bars.
 They need to be adjusted to uniformly make them point upward slightly and be parallel to the ground.
 If their positioning looks great, fasten the clamp bolts and get the bar tape trimmed and secured.

 1. What should I expect in terms of improved performance?